Kalia Law Firm

 • Designating guardians for minor children.

-• Expressing wishes for cultural or family traditions.
+• Wishing for cultural or family traditions.

-• Ensuring court oversight during estate administration.
+• Ensuring judicial confirmation of estate administration.